-Ramsgate’s Tunnels Explorer Tours take you underground to unlock the story of a hidden underground city which evolved from the largest and only known Civilian Deep Shelter Air Raid Precaution scheme authorised by Central Government.
+Ramsgate Tunnels' Explorer Tours take you underground to unlock the story of a hidden underground city, which evolved from the largest and only known Civilian Deep Shelter Air-Raid-Precaution scheme authorised by Central Government.

 Tours bring to life this most important part of Ramsgate’s history.
-As the town above was devastated, inhabitants took up residence in the tunnels.
-In 1940 over 300 families were living permanently in the evolving underground city.
+As the town above was devastated by aerial bombing, inhabitants took up residence in the tunnels, and in 1940, over 300 families were living permanently in the evolving underground city.

 In addition to guided tours, visitors can listen to recorded histories, discover more through touch screens, or relax at the Tunnel Teas Cafe.

 * The floor surface is uneven and stony, and contains chalk dust.
 The atmosphere is cool and damp, at an average 11 degrees celsius, so appropriate clothing and footwear should be worn.
 The length of the tour is over an hour and covers approximately ¾ of a mile.*